 Here are some of the specific benefits of using the QCS management system during your training:

 Making sure you are compliant with CQC is an important part of being a care provider.
 With the QCS management system, you can reference each activity to the CQC standards.
 Each resource on the system is referenced to the CQC Key Questions and KLOE’s (Key Lines of Enquiry).

 Everything on the QCS management system is designed to make your training and qualification easier.
 You will often be required to answer Key Questions and KLOE’s during your training and career in care, so this referencing system will come in extremely useful.

 Bespoke training for each learner

 No other training provider can offer this type of approach to the training of each learner.
 It would be too time-consuming and would require a huge number of resources.
-However, Access Skills is in a unique position to offer bespoke training because of our affiliation with Quality Compliance Systems (QCS).
+However, Access Skills is in a unique position to offer bespoke QCS training because of our affiliation with the organisation.
 Each activity brief and assignment can be directly related to your actual work as a care provider, whether you perform a work task as part of your qualification or simply reference your own experiences.

 We have found that this is a huge benefit to our learners – you are already familiar with your job role and tasks; all you have to do is relate to your own work experience.
 This makes the qualification process less daunting and often much easier for Access Skills learners.

 Provides relevant resources to your job role